Farina03/CSE-Society-Voting-App/README.md

 ## Features

 ### User
-- User sign up and sign in.
+- User can sign up and sign in.
 - User can view voting events.
 - User can view candidates for different posts.
 - User can apply as a candidate for a post.
 - User can vote for a candidate.

 ### Admin
-- Admin log in.
+- Admin can log in.
 - Admin can create a voting event and the posts to be elected.
 - Admin can approve a user as a candidate for a post.
 - Admin can see the number of votes for each candidate.